fabiangreffrath/woof/README.md

  * Menu control by mouse has been disabled.
  * The "Run" key inverts "Always Run" behaviour (since Woof!
 2.1.0).
  * Key bindings have been added to restart a level or go to the next level (since Woof!
 2.1.0).
+ * A mouse button binding for the "Use" action has been added.
+Double click acting as "Use" has been made optional (since Woof!
+2.3.0).

 ## Bug fixes